ev1633/it-validator/README.md

 ### Values
-Sometimes you may wish yo continue with a valid values object even when you have errors. <br/>
+Sometimes you may wish to continue with a valid values object even when you have errors. <br/>
 That's why the library still returns a values object containing every value that passed validations.

 ### Why a function returning an object?
-In order to allow the validate function to be asynchronous and to be able to access another values in the object you sent to validate we need to initialize the rules as function that accepts a parameter and returns an object with the actual rules.
+In order to allow the validate function to be asynchronous and to be able to access another values in the object you sent to validate, we need to initialize the rules as function that accepts a parameter and returns an object with the actual rules.

 ### Custom Validations